 Getting Monaco resident status

-Monaco is very favourable to foreigners willing to obtain a resident status.
+Monaco is very favorable to foreigners willing to obtain resident status.

 All individuals who have reached 16 years of age and are intending to spend over three months in Monaco must get a resident permit.

 The nationality of the person in question is crucial for the procedure.
 It is thus important whether he or she is a citizen of the European Economic Area (EEA), including the European Union, Liechtenstein, Norway, Iceland or Switzerland.

 If you are not a citizen of EEA countries or Switzerland, you must get a long-term visa through the French Embassy in your home country before applying for a Monaco resident permit.
 EEA and Swiss nationals do not need a long-term French visa and therefore can apply for a Monaco permit directly in the Principality.